Arturo Saucedo

 University of Illinois Urbana-Champaign

-I work with a small team on applied research with robotic heavy construction autonomy.
+I work with a small team on applied research with robotic heavy equipment.

-We're currently focused on training / finetuning models to enable greater levels of autonomy on our robotic construction platforms.
-We've developed a data collection, conversion, and training pipeline based on in-cab operator inputs, using the same underlying ROS2 stack during data collection and model testing.
+We're currently focused on adapting and training various SOTA robotic policies to enable greater levels of autonomy on our robotic construction platforms.
+We've developed a data collection, conversion, and training pipeline based on in-cab operator inputs, using the same underlying ROS2 stack during data collection through to model testing.
 (I also help gather data, so I've gotten pretty good at driving heavy equipment!)

-This follows our recent work performing a robotic retrofit of a compact track loader, where I focused on hardware and software development and integration (a lot of everything, all the time).
+This research builds on previous work performing a robotic retrofit of a compact track loader using a Modular Open Systems Approach.
+We sought to eliminate vendor locks and define a common system architecture for general use across Army Robotics in unknown, contested environments, enabling greater standoff distances and force multiplication for engineer operations.
+On this compact track loader (pictured above) I focused on hardware and software development and integration (a lot of everything, all the time).
 This included:

 Previously, I've worked on localization and computer vision for the same team (mostly on a different platform) including: